sizovs/boring-stack/README.md

 HETZNER_API_TOKEN=<secret goes here> task deploy:infra
 ```

+If you're using a custom app domain, point your DNS records to ip address of your Hetzner VPS.

 # Deploying to production

 ```
 SERVER_IP=<ip address of your Hetzner VPS> task deploy
 ```

+🎉 Your app should be publicly available via HTTPS.

 # Running an app locally
 ```